DiamondFoundry/slate/source/index.html.md

 Log in here: https://portal.diamondfoundry.com/login

-The click the three-lines (hamburger) menu in the upper right corner of the screen.
+Then click the three-lines (hamburger) menu in the upper right corner of the screen.
 Then click on "Dashboard".

 Your API Key should be displayed in a panel on the lower portion of the screen.